-- Provide all things and take all measures necessary for maintaining proper personal hygiene, ensuring safety of persons and property and protecting the environment at or near the Site - Avoid unnecessary interference with the passage of people and property at or near the Site - Prevent nuisance and excessive noises and unreasonable disturbances in performing the Services
+- Provide all things and take all measures necessary for maintaining proper personal hygiene, ensuring safety of persons and property and protecting the environment at or near the Site - Avoid unnecessary interference with the passage of people and property at or near the Site - Prevent nuisance and excessive noises and unreasonable disturbances in performing the Services - Be responsible for the adequacy, stability and safety of all of its site operations.

-- Be responsible for the adequacy, stability and safety of all of its site operations. - Costs for the above are borne by the Contractor - The Contractor must comply and is responsible for ensuring that all of its Sub-contractors comply with the relevant legislation(s) and statutory regulations for health and safety, the KZN Department of Health's Health & Safety requirements included in the Contract and other document pertaining to health & safety contained in the Program Health & Safety Management System and include standards, policies, procedures, guidelines and safe work instructions - The contractor must appoint a Competent Safety Officer who will ensure that OHS Act and its regulations are implemented. - The appointment of a Safety Officer must be approved by DOH - The Safety Officer must possess a National Diploma in Environmental Health/Safety Management or SAMTRAC and have at least 2 years experience.
+- Costs for the above are borne by the Contractor - The Contractor must comply and is responsible for ensuring that all of its Sub-contractors comply with the relevant legislation(s) and statutory regulations for health and safety, the KZN Department of Health's Health & Safety requirements included in the Contract and other document pertaining to health & safety contained in the Program Health & Safety Management System and include standards, policies, procedures, guidelines and safe work instructions - The contractor must appoint a Competent Safety Officer who will ensure that OHS Act and its regulations are implemented. - The contractor must appointment a full time Safety Officer to ensure compliance on site.